RanStevens/QualificationReport/README.md

 # QualificationReport

 A Go project for generating qualification reports and working with Snowflake data.
+Compares the latest commission run with the last locked run.

 ## Overview